brennanMKE/Portfolio/README.md

 Portfolio
 =========

-My name is [Brennan Stehling](http://www.linkedin.com/in/smallsharptools/) and I have been developing software since I was in grade school.
+My name is [Brennan Stehling](http://www.linkedin.com/in/smallsharptools/) and I have been doing software development for many years from Perl to Java to .NET and now with iOS.
+The 2 most recent projects which are publicly availabl in the App Store include the following.
-Most recently I have been doing iOS development.
-In the past couple of years I have worked on the following projects.

 * [Marquette University](https://itunes.apple.com/us/app/marquette-university/id530216413?mt=8)
 * [SonicMax Pro](https://itunes.apple.com/us/app/sonicmax-pro/id478366186?mt=8)

+The app built for Marquette is meant to be a primary app which acts as a hub for the other apps which will be created for niche purposes for the Marquette student, staff and alumni communities.
+It is very visual to leverae the many create photos available from Marquette as well as the great screen on the iPhone.
+Users can use the map to find places on campus and search contacts for staff so users can reach them by phone or email.

-The music app was featured at CES as a part of the [JVC version](http://sonicmax.jvc.com/) which integrates with their car stereo, docks and headsets.
+SonicMax Pro processes audio in realtime and was featured at CES as a part of the [JVC version](http://sonicmax.jvc.com/) which  integrates with their car stereo, docks and headsets.
 You can see [a video of the app on YouTube](http://www.youtube.com/watch?v=EQXp5PGolRg).
 I have also worked on other iOS projects for use privately as a business tool which are not in the App Store.